dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-But Nissan chose the North East for reasons beyond the obvious characteristics of a region: it had many sophisticated auto part suppliers, it was also easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.
+A number of tangible and intangible factors influenced Nissan’s decision to invest in Sunderland.
+An important role was played by the abundance of workers with relevant skills and knowledge (made redundant by the declining shipyard industry) as well as the commitment of the UK government to support the industrial recovery of the regions.

-These were the ***regional strategic assets*** of Sunderland in the mid-1980's
+These were some of the ***regional strategic assets*** of Sunderland in the mid-1980's

 #